Booking.com: best prices

 Further west in the region are the villages of Castel San Vincenzo, where you can see the ruins of the Abbey of San Vincenzo al Volturno, and Rocchetta al Volturno where there is an abandoned village that was the scene of a staged battle during WW2 for propaganda purposes.

 Other towns of interest to visitors include the historic centre of Venafro, Trivento, Agnone and Scapoli and Isernia (extensively rebuilt after damage during the Second World War).

 Most Beautiful Villages - Molise

-The village of Oratino in Molise is listed among the 'most beautiful villages in Italy'
+The villages of Oratino and Sepino in Molise are listed among the 'most beautiful villages in Italy'

 Orange Flag Tourism towns in Molise